 "The other thing is to make sure you celebrate your wins and not only use gratefulness as a way to survive a hard situation.
 Celebrate in your way with a glass of wine, steak dinner, favorite dessert, walk in the park, shopping trip, or one of your favorite things."

-"What I have found is on mornings when I don’t take the time for my morning gratefulness, I often realize at some point that my mental game is not bouncing back as quickly as normally."
+"What I have found is on mornings when I don’t take the time for my morning gratefulness, I often realize at some point that my mental game is not bouncing back as quickly as normal."

 There are totally days when my grateful list is: